CarmineCella/HEMU_Jan_2024/README.md

-# [Lessosn HEMU - January 31, 2024]
+# [Lessons HEMU - January 31, 2024]

-This repository contains the materials for my class at HEMU (slides and patches).
+This repository contains the materials for my lessons at HEMU (slides and patches).

 Open patches/MAIN.maxpat for the session on augmented instruments.